datalab-org/datalab/pydatalab/docs/config.md

     - The main options include (a full list can be found in the `docker-compose.yml` file):
         - `VUE_APP_API_URL`: the URL of the *datalab* API, which is used by the web app to communicate with the server.
         - `VUE_APP_LOGO_URL`: the URL of an image to use as the logo header in the web app.
-        - `VUE_APP_HOMEPAGE_URL`: a URL to provide as a link from the web app header.
+        - `VUE_APP_HOMEPAGE_URL`: a URL to provide as a link from the web app header, and as a button on the dedicated login page.
         - `VUE_APP_EDITABLE_INVENTORY`: whether the inventory can be edited by non-admin users in the web app.
         - `VUE_APP_WEBSITE_TITLE`: the title of the web app, which is displayed in the browser tab and header.
+It is also used in the heading of the dedicated login page, as "Welcome to the <title>".
         - `VUE_APP_QR_CODE_RESOLVER_URL`: the URL of a service that can resolve QR codes to *datalab* entries, which is used by the web app to display QR codes for entries (see [datalab-org/datalab-purl](https://github.com/datalab-org/datalab-purl) for more information).
         - `VUE_APP_AUTOMATICALLY_GENERATE_ID_DEFAULT`: whether to automatically generate IDs for new entries in the web app by default, or require a checkbox to be ticked at item creation.
         - `VUE_APP_ENABLE_LOGIN_PAGE`: whether unauthenticated users should be directed to the dedicated login page.
 If unset or set to `false`, the web app keeps the original unauthenticated routing behaviour.